isabella232/help-7/gitbook/cmp/README.md

 ### Cloud quota monitoring

 Every cloud provider has resource quotas for things like VPCs, CPU cores, and more.
 If you'd like to change that quota, you can request more, and typically cloud vendors will approve it.
-However, this takes hours to days.
+Note: This may take hours or days.

 However, sometimes your quota limits can, without warning, be hit by a surge of demand that causes you to hit those quotas.
 When this happens, you're forced to wait for your ticket to be addressed.